hyperledger/indy-hipe/text/connection-mgmt-protocols/README.md

 TODO: discuss strong vs. weak ordering

-##### Relationship versus Non-Relationship State
+##### Connection versus Non-Connection State

-The state that's managed by this protocol is only the state that embodies relationship knowledge in a DID Doc.
+The state that's managed by this protocol is only the state that embodies connection knowledge in a DID Doc.
 Plenty of other state may exist, such as a history of credentials presented in either direction, a log of other messages and interactions, rich policy configured in either direction, and so forth.
 Such things are not managed in this protocol.